-To browse our available models, use the newly designed EurOPDX Data Portal, and select for “Transnational access” in the “Access modalities” filter.*new models are being continually added and will be made available for future calls.
+To browse our available models, register to the EurOPDX Data Portal and select for “Transnational access” in the “Access modalities” filter.
+Certain models are available for TEST only.

 The Guide for Applicants: Download

 The form to apply for SAMPLE TA Download

 The form to apply for DEPOSIT TA Download

 Submit your completed application form to email@example.com

 Nodes providing access:

-TA will be provided by a distributed infrastructure composed of six independent nodes, which are state-of-the-art laboratories or platforms performing research using PDX models:
+TA is provided by a distributed infrastructure composed of six independent nodes, which are state-of-the-art laboratories or platforms performing research using PDX models:

 - University of Torino, Department of Oncology at Candiolo Cancer Institute IRCCS, Xenopatients' Platform for Experimental Oncology (Candiolo, Italy)